 15% of the ingoing contribution for the first year of residence, plus 10% for the second year, plus 10% for the third year, up to a maximum of 3 years (35%).

+Daily basis

-Daily basis All exit fee components are calculated on a pro-rata daily basis for partial years of residence.
-Note from the scheme operator : The exit fee is called the 'Deferred Management Fee' in the residence contract.
+All exit fee components are calculated on a pro-rata daily basis for partial years of residence.

+Note from the scheme operator: The exit fee is called the 'Deferred Management Fee' in the residence contract.

 Bond

 Not applicable (there is no exit fee)

 Now

-Not applicable (there is r no exit fee)
+Not applicable (there is no exit fee)

 Later

-Time period from date of occupation of unit to the date the resident ceases to reside in the unit nit to
+Time period from date of occupation of unit to the date the resident ceases to reside in the unit Exit fee calculation based on: your ingoing contribution

 1 year 15% of your ingoing contribution

 2 years 25% of your ingoing contribution

 3 years 35% of your ingoing contribution

 4 years 35% of your ingoing contribution

 5 years 35% of your ingoing contribution

 10 years 35% of your ingoing contribution

-Note : if the period of occount on a daily basis.
 Note : if the period of occupation is not a whole number of years, the exit fee will be worked out on a daily basis.

-The maximum (or cappe residence. ed) exit fee is 35% of the ingoing contribution after 3 years of
+The maximum (or capped) exit fee is 35% of the ingoing contribution after 3 years of residence.

-The minimum exit fee is The minimum exit fee is 15% of your ingoing contribution x 1/365.
+The minimum exit fee is 15% of your ingoing contribution x 1/365.

 Note from the scheme operator: The minimum exit fee is for 1 day of residence.

-11.2 What other exit ☐ Sale costs for the unit

-costs do residents need to pay or ☐ Legal costs

-contribute to? ☐ Other costs
+11.2 What other exit costs do residents need to pay or contribute to? ☐ Sale costs for the unit ☐ Legal costs ☐ Other costs